 If you’re just starting to work out, it’s fine to not worry about this yet and just focus on building your routine.
 But once I have a routine figured out, if I don’t have a direction to go with what I’m doing, I really quickly get bored and resentful of having to work out.
 Making a goal is extremely important, whether it’s longer term (learn to do a pistol squat and a 30-second handstand, for me) or just trying to do more than you did last session.

 The best way to make sure this happens is to write down what you’re doing during your workout in a notebook, as well as your goals.
-This way, you don’t have to try to remember in your brain how many split-squat reps you did last time; you can look back in your notebook, and then try to beat it this time (if you've been eating and sleeping the way you need to for lifting, you should be!).
+This way, you don’t have to try to remember in your brain how many split-squat reps you did last time; you can look back in your notebook, and then try to beat it this time.
 And in the vein of the “movement progressions” point, there are lots of body weight skills you can learn during this time that require no equipment: pistol squats; handstands; pull-ups; even a really proper push-up is hard for most people to do.

 Now for the workouts.
 This is a pretty small and basic selection, but per above, it’s important to not get stuck on “variety” as the only way to keep working out interesting.
 I say this as someone who, in her normal life, spends 80% of most of my gym sessions doing the same basic three movements (squat, bench, deadlift): Getting invested in your journey of progress as well as learning to use your body’s muscles and make them stronger will, I swear, keep working out JUST AS interesting as, like, learning a new Zumba dance every time.
 These are all free, by the way.